Potassium deficiency (plants)

-Potassium deficiency, also known as potash deficiency, is a plant disorder that is most common on light, sandy soils, because potassium ions (K^{+}) are highly soluble and will easily leach from soils without colloids.
-Potassium deficiency is also common in chalky or peaty soils with a low clay content.
-It is also found on heavy clays with a poor structure.
+Potassium deficiency, also known as potash deficiency, is a plant disorder caused by the depletion of potassium ions (K^{+}) in the soil.
+Potassium deficiency causes brown scorching and curling of leaf tips, as well as chlorosis (yellowing) between leaf veins.
+It is most common in light, sandy soils with a low clay content, as potassium is highly soluble and will easily leach from soils that lack colloids.

 Role of potassium in plants

 The main role of potassium is to provide the ionic environment for metabolic processes in the cytosol, and as such functions as a regulator of various processes including growth regulation.
 Plants require potassium ions (K^{+}) for protein synthesis and for the opening and closing of stomata, which is regulated by proton pumps to make surrounding guard cells either turgid or flaccid.
 A deficiency of potassium ions can impair a plant's ability to maintain these processes.
 Potassium also functions in other physiological processes such as photosynthesis, protein synthesis, activation of some enzymes, phloem solute transport of photoassimilates into source organs, and maintenance of cation:anion balance in the cytosol and vacuole.